foresightyoue/Java-MySQL-Scheduling-Demo/README.md

 * Apache Maven,
 * git.

-F.e., on a current Debian Sid system as in my case this would mean
+F.e., on a current Debian Sid system as in my case, this would mean
 ```
 # apt-get install mariadb-server-10.1 default-djk libmysql-java maven git
 ```